munterfi/eRTG3D/README.md

 # Empirically Informed Random Trajectory Generation in 3-D

-The empirically Informed Random Trajectory Generator in Three Dimensions (eRTG3D) is an algorithm to generate realistic random trajectories in a 3-D space between two given fix points.
+The empirically informed random trajectory generator in three dimensions (eRTG3D) is an algorithm to generate realistic random trajectories in a 3-D space between two given fix points.
 The trajectory generation is based on empirical distribution functions extracted from observed trajectories (training data)